1945 March 15, ANNE FRANK (Bergen Belsen, Germany)

 Known as Reb Aryeh, he was ordained by Rabbis Chaim Berlin and Samuel Salant.
 He devoted himself to volunteer work at the leper hospital and the prison in Jerusalem, as well as working in a yeshiva.
 He considered visiting and helping those jailed by the British Mandatory Government his special mission.
 Reb Aryeh consistently refused all honors, choosing to live in near poverty in the Mishkenot section of Jerusalem.

-A German refugee and great talmudic commentator, known as Rabbenu Asher or the "Rosh".
-He fought against the over-philosophizing of his day.
+Rabbinical leader and Talmudic scholar and student to Meir of Rothenberg.
+He was forced to flee Germany and settled in Toledo Spain in 1305 where he was attained prominence.
+Rabbenu Asher fought against secular education and the over-philosophizing of his day.
 His school attracted students from Europe and Russia.
-His works included Diskei Rosh, discussions, over 1000 responsa, a commentary of the Mishna Zerayim and Tehorot, and notes on some talmudic tractates.
+Rabbenu Asher was considered strict in his interpretation of Jewish law.
+His works included Piskei Ha Rosh (Decisions of the Rosh") , a commentary of the Mishna Zerayim and Tehorot, and his ethical Orchot Chayyim (" Way of Life").
 He encouraged his pupil, Isaac ben Joseph, to write Yesod Olam (Foundation of the World), a scientific work on astronomy and the calendar.

 1856 August 5, - 1927 ASHER GINSBERG (Ahad Ha'am - "one of the people") (Russia-Eretz Israel)